The Configure Command

 Table 5: Configure Command Parameters

-The issuer/authority endpoint URL for the identity provider used for entities authenticating to the Keyfactor ACME server.
+The issuer/authority endpoint URL for the identity provider that is used to authenticate entities connecting to the Keyfactor ACME server.

 The information referenced by this parameter is required and will be prompted for if not supplied.

-The JWKS (JSON Web Key Set) URL for the identity provider used for entities authenticating to the Keyfactor ACME server.
+The JWKS (JSON Web Key Set) URL for the identity provider that is used to authenticate entities connecting to the Keyfactor ACME server.

 The information referenced by this parameter is required and will be prompted for if not supplied.

 A type of user claim for the identity provider containing a friendly name for the user.
-This is used for entities authenticating to the Keyfactor ACME server.
+This is used to authenticate entities connecting to the Keyfactor ACME server.

 The information referenced by this parameter is required and will be prompted for if not supplied.